mim-ml-teaching/public-rc-2025-26/docs/lab8-public/lab8.md

 [Link to the colab notebook.](https://colab.research.google.com/github/mim-ml-teaching/public-rc-2025-26/blob/refs/heads/main/docs/lab8-public/NeRF_From_Nothing.ipynb)

+(The notebook was created by the authors of the Medium's article mentioned at the beginning of the notebook)

 A (non-comprehensive) list of questions you might want to ask yourself:

 1. Why does taking the last column of the rotation matrix give us the direction for a given view?
 (Origins and Directions section)